A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Get feedback on what activities help the students to learn.

-- Encourage learners to challenge ideas, the ideas of other students, or those presented in readings or other course materials (note that "challenging" is not flaming each other).
+- Encourage learners to challenge ideas, the ideas of other students, or those presented in readings or other course materials (note that "challenging" is not flaming each other — criticize the idea, not the person).

 - Give learners concrete, real-life situations to analyze.